apache/celeborn/docs/configuration/network-module.md

 <!--begin-include-->

-The various transport modules, which can be configured, are:
+The various transport modules which can be configured are:

 | Module | Parent Module | Description |
 | ------ | ------------- | ----------- |